 Based on thickness, size and weight, manufacturers of laptops give three convenient names to laptops.

 - Netbooks – usually 9 or 10 inches in size.

 - Notebooks – usually thick and heavy.

 Thick laptops are convenient for upgrades, repairs, and replacement of parts.
-Ultrabooks are stylish and meant for outdoor use, but processors are usually slower to reduce the overheating.
+Ultrabooks are stylish and meant for outdoor use, but processors are usually slower to reduce overheating.

-Select the one that is best per your use.
+Select the one that is best as per your use.
 You need to find answers to so many questions to buy one laptop that is best suited for you!
 We need to find one laptop that response fast.

 1. Laptop Buying Guide: Speed of Processor

-The processor is also known as CPU.
+The processor is also known as the CPU.
 It’s cores threads and generation of the processor.
 Faster processor loads applications very fast.

 i3, i5 and i7 Processor